What Is the Double Declining Balance (DDB) Method of Depreciation?

 Bottom Line

 The double declining balance method of depreciation reports higher depreciation charges in earlier years than in later years.
 The higher depreciation in earlier years matches the fixed asset’s ability to perform at optimum efficiency, while lower depreciation in later years matches higher maintenance costs.
 However, computing the double declining depreciation is very systematic.
-It’s ideal to have an accounting software program that can calculate depreciation automatically.
+It’s ideal to have accounting software that can calculate depreciation automatically.